in28minutes/in28minutes.github.io/_posts/2019-05-07-spring-boot-react-spring-security-basic-and-jwt-authentication.md

 Important points to note:
 - REST API is exposed using Spring Boot
+- REST API is secured using Spring Security.
+We discuss two approaches - Basic Auth and JWT.
 - REST API is consumed from React Frontend to present the UI
 - The Database, in this example, is a hardcoded in-memory static list.

 You can find more details about Full Stack Architecture here - [Full Stack Application Architecture - Spring Boot and React](https://youtu.be/TTWH_Q7uSlY){:target="_blank"}

-### Getting an overview of Spring Boot REST API Resources
+### Getting an overview of Spring Boot and Spring Security REST API Resources

-In this guide, we will create these services using proper URIs and HTTP methods:
+In this guide, we will create these services:

 - ```@GetMapping("/instructors/{username}/courses")``` : Get Request Method exposing the list of courses taught by a specific instructor